 In contrast, while Wagner in later years shocked with rigid minimalist architecture Fuchs shocked with detailed paintings expressing the horrors of war, pain and suffering, but also eroticism, in a super real world.

 Otto Wagner Villa.
-Certainly, the delicate Adolf Böhm Hall hosts Fuchs’ most dramatic drawings, positioned just opposite its merry Tiffany glass windows.
-The artwork speaks volumes about the impact of (post)war Vienna on a teenager like Ernst Fuchs was.
+Certainly, the delicate Adolf Böhm Hall hosts Fuchs’ most dramatic drawings.
+In stern contrast to the merry Tiffany glass windows the drawings hang just opposite.
+Without doubt the artwork speaks volumes about the impact of (post)war Vienna on a teenager like Ernst Fuchs was.

-The amazing glass windows themselves are among the Art Nouveau elements that Otto Wagner himself had commissioned.
-Not least because of them the Adolf Böhm hall has become Vienna’s most elaborate Jugendstil hall.
-Add the fantastic triptychon, the sofa group with mystical creatures and the traditional Persian rug and you get a bizarre cocktail of uplifting to depressive visuals.
+Unlike the artwork around Otto Wagner himself had commissioned the amazing glass windows.
+Not least because of them the Adolf Böhm hall has turned into Vienna’s most elaborate Jugendstil hall.
+Add the fantastic triptychon, the mystical creature sofa group and the traditional Persian rug and you get a bizarre cocktail of visuals.

 Upstairs, you can see another striking Art Nouveau design in the bathroom: On request of his friend Wagner Jugendstil artist Koloman Moser designed mosaics in a vaulted corner of the ceiling: Two paradise birds spreading their feathers in perfect sync.
 Again, Ernst Fuchs contributed his part to the missing interiors by creating mosaic bathtubs.
 Like in so many other parts of the house, here, too, he indulged in his adoration of the female body, this time through two fantastic sphinxes.